haydenjeune/python-project-template/README.md

 Right now this template has the below features, with more to come.

-- Dependency management with `virtualenv` and `pip-compile`
+- Dependency management with `pip-compile`
+- Formatting with `black`
+- Type checking with `pyright`
+- Linting with `flake8`
-- Formatting, type checking, and linting on pre-commit hooks
+- Checks running on pre-commit hooks